DharshiBalasubramaniyam/Fullstack-E-commerce-web-application/README.md

   - In this project:  Access entries are defined in [`terraform/eks_access_entry.tf`](terraform/eks_access_entry.tf).
   - Update IAM usernames for GitHub Actions and local CLI in [terraform/variables.tf](terraform/variables.tf).

-- Then, Run the following commands:
+- Then, run the following commands:

 ```
 terraform init